 - C. A restriction in the oil filter.

 - D. A clogged oil pressure relief valve.

 Answer A is wrong.
 The oil pressure relief valve opens to release oil pressure.
-An stuck closed oil pressure valve results in high oil pressure.
+A stuck closed oil pressure valve results in high oil pressure.

 Answer B is correct.
 Worn crankshaft, camshaft, and rod bearings cause low oil pressure.
 There are different specifications and tolerances according to the application.
 It is usually no more than .001 inch off the diameter of the bearing.

 Answer D is wrong.
-High oil pressure results in oil leaking past oil seals and oil leaks in other areas of the engine.
+High oil pressure results in oil leaking past oil seals and leaks in other engine areas.